-An important feature of the MCS-90 is that no failure by an insured to comply with a condition of coverage, will relieve the insurer from such obligation.
+An important feature of the MCS-90 is that no failure by an insured to comply with a condition of coverage will relieve the insurer from such obligation.
 See 49 C.F.R. § 387.15.So the issuing insurer agrees that it will pay any judgment entered against the motor carrier, even if the loss is not actually covered under the basic insurance policy.
 So many of these trucking companies are small shops that are here today and gone tomorrow.
 Insurance companies cannot disclaim coverage because the insured failed to cooperate.

 Many courts agree that an MSC-90 also applies to a permissive user of a tractor-trailer.
 The practical significance of this for a truck accident lawyer cannot be overstated.
 Now, truck crash victims may often stack policies and collect from the insurer of the trailer's owner, the company that loading the truck's trailer, AND the company whose product was being shipped.

+Smart attorneys in these cases flush out these issues from the very beginning.
 Request in your discovery when filing the complaint the underlying policy and all possible policies that might apply, including umbrella, fronting, excess, self-insurance, and reinsurance policies.
 Specifically, ask for the MSC-90 form itself.Related Information